 Traditional harbor with painted luzzu boats and Sunday fish market

-What is the best time of year to visit attractions in Malta?
+When is the best season to visit attractions in Malta?

 April-May and September-October offer ideal temperatures 18-24°C, fewer crowds, and lower prices; June-August hottest and most crowded but Blue Lagoon and beaches at their best